What are the Most Common Business Tax Return Errors?

 - Forgetting to include your financial institution routing and account numbers for your refund direct deposit

-Finally, be sure to make a copy of your return and all schedules and put them in a safe place, along with copies of W-2s, 1099s and other tax documents from banks, investment companies, and others.
+Finally, be sure to make a copy of your return and all schedules and put them in a safe place, along with copies of W-2s, 1099 forms, and other tax documents from banks, investment companies, and others.

 The IRS has a complete list of tax return errors and how to avoid them in Tax Topic 303, available online.